Updated June 21, 2022

 We are Here to Help

 We know that everyone has been greatly impacted by this unforeseen event.
-We want to assure you that we are committed to fulfill our obligation to provide life-essential services to the Navajo Nation.
-We wish you well and encourage you to remain safe by wearing face masks, washing hands frequently, and practicing social distancing.
+We want to assure you that we are committed to fulfilling our obligation to provide life-essential services to the Navajo Nation.
+We wish you well and encourage you to remain safe by washing hands frequently and practicing social distancing.

 Encouraging On-line & Remote Payments; New Office Hours